OTI Festival 1978: Festival overview

 Raquel Argandoña was one of the two hosts (pictured in 2011).

-The festival was held on Saturday 2 December 1978, beginning at 19:00 CLT (23:00 UTC).
+The festival was held on Saturday 2 December 1978, beginning at 20:00 CLST (23:00 UTC).
 It was directed by Fernando Leighton, and presented by Raquel Argandoña and Raúl Matas.
 Matas had previously presented the inaugural OTI Festival back in 1972 in Madrid.
-The musical director was Juan Azúa, who conducted the orchestra and the mixed choir of six voices when required.
-The draw to determine the running order (R/O) was held a few days before the event.
+The musical director was Juan Azúa, who conducted the 41-piece orchestra and the mixed backing choir of six voices when required.
+The draw to determine the running order (R/O) was held on 31 October at the TVN headquarters located in Providencia.

 The opening act consisted of a recorded performance by the Ballet Folclórico de Chile on location at the doors of the theater.
-Before the voting began, a demonstration was made by the theater stage itself.
-It's started with the background opening, then the floor of the stage lifted up, revealing the national flag of Chile, as the board lifted up revealing the electronic scoreboard, with it ending showing the flags of each participating country at both sides of the scoreboard.
+During the show, there were twelve two-minute segments featuring footage of places, people, and landscapes of Chile, filmed by the Tourism Board.
+Before the voting began, a demonstration was held using the stage set itself, which was designed by Ricardo Moreno.
+It began with the opening of the backdrop, then the stage floor lifted, revealing the national flag of Chile, while a panel lifted revealing the electronic scoreboard, finally showing the flags of each participating country on both sides of the scoreboard.

-The winner was the song "El amor... cosa tan rara" performed by Denisse de Kalafe representing Brazil, with "Ha vuelto ya" by Susy Lemán representing the United States placing second, and "Como tú" by Lupita D'Alessio representing Mexico placing third.
+The winner was the song "El amor... cosa tan rara" written and performed by Denisse de Kalafe representing Brazil; with "Ha vuelto ya", written by Ernesto Alejandro, and performed by Susy Leman representing the United States, placing second; and "Como tú", written by Lolita de la Colina, and performed by Lupita D'Alessio representing Mexico, placing third.
 There was a plaque for each of the first three places.
 The first prize plaque was delivered by Eduardo Reina, vice-president of OTI; the second prize plaque by Nicanor González, president of the OTI programs committee; and the third prize plaque by Hernán García Barzelatto, vice-president of the OTI programs committee.
 The festival ended with a reprise of the winning entry.